If you’re like me, some of your goals for the new year may have to do with nutrition and healthy eating habits.

 2. Focus on balancing meals.

 Once you’ve got meal times down, it’s time to put the focus on keeping meals balanced.
 One of the best ways to stay full and give your body the nutrients it needs is to load up on fruits and vegetables at every meal.
-Aim to make half your plate veggies and fruit, then round out your plate with whole grains and lean protein (aim for about a quarter of your plate for each).
+Aim to make half your plate veggies and fruit, then round out your plate with about a quarter plate of each whole grains and lean protein.

 3. Be prepared for hunger.